 and into another without enjoying any of the proceeds.
 He was not a man to

-eat his seed, but planted it to make more seeds.
-So it is with our freedom; all
+eat his seed, but planted it to grow more seeds.
+So it is with freedom, yet all

-too often people struggle feverishly to free themselves from their
+too often people struggle feverishly to free themselves only to use their freedom to commit

-bless God with the result that you will increase our freedom.
+bless God with the result that we increase our freedom.

 See also: 1Pet 2-16.